Superhero Movie: Plot

-Later that night, Jill is attacked by thieves, but The Dragonfly saves her and they share a kiss.
+Later that night, Jill is attacked by thieves, but the Dragonfly saves her and they share a kiss.
 Meanwhile, Lou plans to construct a machine that will kill people and give him enough life energy to make him immortal.
-Later that night, Lou and Lance have dinner with Rick's family and Jill, but Lou secretly learns of Rick's true identity when he notices the same injuries on Rick as on The Dragonfly.
+Later that night, Lou and Lance have dinner with Rick's family and Jill, but Lou secretly learns of Rick's true identity when he notices the same injuries on Rick as on the Dragonfly.
 Making up an awkward excuse, he and Lance leave.
 Lou returns minutes later as Hourglass and kills Aunt Lucille.
-Albert awakens from his coma and learns about her death by his moronic doctor.
+Albert awakens from his coma and learns about her death from his moronic doctor.
 After her funeral, Jill meets Rick and offers to begin a relationship with him.
 However, Rick fears for her safety, and rejects Jill, leaving her hurt and furious.

 Rick decides to end his superhero career, but knowing that Hourglass would head to an awards ceremony to kill thousands of people, he gets Albert to take him there.
 At the ceremony, Lou tells Rick the Dalai Lama is Hourglass, causing chaos.
 Meanwhile, Jill discovers that Lou is Hourglass.
 When Hourglass clashes with Dragonfly on a rooftop, he activates his machine.
 Dragonfly manages to destroy both the machine and the Hourglass with his own bomb.

-The explosion throws Jill off the roof and The Dragonfly dives after her, eventually growing wings and flies.
-Jill learns that Rick is The Dragonfly due to a family ring he wears being exposed through a hole in his glove and the two begin a relationship.
+The explosion throws Jill off the roof and the Dragonfly dives after her, eventually growing wings and flies.
+Jill learns that Rick is the Dragonfly due to a family ring he wears being exposed through a hole in his glove and the two begin a relationship.
 After being thanked for saving the city, Rick flies away with Jill, but the two are unexpectedly rammed by a passing helicopter.

 Production

 The film was initially slated for theatrical release on February 9, 2007, as Superhero! under the direction of David Zucker.
-It was delayed, and the film later began production on September 17, 2007, in New York, and the director's chair was shifted to Craig Mazin, with Zucker being pushed back to being a producer.
+After being delayed, the film began production on September 17, 2007, in New York, and the director's chair was shifted to Craig Mazin, with Zucker being pushed back to being a producer.
 Though the film was produced in New York, the flyover scenes used as transitions in the film use footage of the business district in downtown Kansas City, Missouri.

 Zucker said the film primarily parodied Spider-Man and Batman Begins, but also spoofed X-Men, Fantastic Four, and Superman.
 The producer elaborated, "It's a spoof of the whole superhero genre, but this one probably has more of a unified plot, like The Naked Gun had."
+The film also makes fun of certain celebrities and their real-life actions, such as Tom Cruise's Scientology video and Barry Bonds' alleged use of steroids.
+It also makes fun of British scientist Stephen Hawking.